Puerto Rico reopens public schools amid COVID-19 fears

-SAN JUAN, Puerto Rico (AP) — Public schools across Puerto Rico reopened Wednesday for the first time in nearly a year despite the pandemic, with officials reporting scarce attendance amid COVID-19 concerns.
+SAN JUAN, Puerto Rico (AP) — Parents across Puerto Rico knelt down on Wednesday to adjust their children’s face masks and backpacks as public schools reopened for the first time in nearly a year despite the pandemic, with officials reporting scarce attendance amid COVID-19 concerns.

-Of the island’s 858 public schools, 95 were authorized to reopen because they were located in a municipality with a low number of coronavirus cases and also met a list of requirements issued by Puerto Rico’s Health Department.
-Among them was the Ramón Marín Solá primary school in Guaynabo, where parents adjusted their children’s face masks before hugging them goodbye.
+The hugs outside schools were followed by a temperature check and a dollop of hand sanitizer at some of the 95 of the U.S. territory’s 858 public schools authorized to reopen because they were located in a municipality with a low number of coronavirus cases and had met a list of requirements issued by Puerto Rico’s Health Department.
+Among them was the Ramón Marín Solá primary school in Guaynabo, where parents checked their children’s face masks before hugging them goodbye.

 “You can’t touch it,” a man told his young son who was tugging at his mask.